skyrim-multiplayer/skymp/docs/docs_project_history.md

 Written in C++ and JavaScript.
 June 2018 - March 2019.

-Stateless server storing everything in MongoDB.
+Stateless server, everything is stored in MongoDB.

 Has client-side Lua scripting system.

 Most popular version at the moment of publishing this: 30k+ downloads on Open Beta 2019 launch, 1000/1000 players online.
-We decided to stop Open Beta due to technical problems.
+Unfortunately, we decided to stop Open Beta due to technical problems.
+It was PITA to keep the server online.

 * [skymp2](https://gitlab.com/pospelov/skymp2)
 * [skymp2-installer](https://gitlab.com/pospelov/skymp2-installer)